 As well the coast of Slovenia is beautiful but is very very very small.
-It only expands up to 43 kilometers which is 26 miles, and the coast surrounds the Adriatic Sea.
+It only expands up to 43 kilometers which are 26 miles, and the coast surrounds the Adriatic Sea.
 The Adriatic Sea then goes into the Mediterranean Sea.
 And the Mediterranean Sea goes into the Atlantic Ocean.
 So when you’re at the seaside in Slovenia, you’re bathing in the sea, not in the ocean.
 That’s why it’s much calmer than in California.

-The shape of Slovenia on a map is in shape of a chicken.
+The shape of Slovenia on a map is in the shape of a chicken.
 There are more than 21,000 hectares of vineyards in Slovenia or fifty-three thousand acres.
 We produce up to 52 different types of wine and approximately each Slovenian drinks about 40 liters of wine per year.

 A lot of pairs decide to get married at Bled in the church, and that church is actually on a tiny island on Lake Bled or “Blejsko jezero,” and it has a lot of stairs, and usually, the groom has to carry up the bride up the stairs up to 90 stairs.

 Slovenia is covered by forest.
-That’s why it’s in a third place after Sweden and Finland in the general forest coverage of the country.
+That’s why it’s in a third-place after Sweden and Finland in the general forest coverage of the country.
 There are above 1 million hectares of forest in Slovenia which is 2,5 million acres.

 A lot of movies were filmed in Slovenia because of its vast landscape and beautiful nature.
-One of them was Narnia the other ones are Death train, Armor of God, Captain America and many more.
+One of them was Narnia the other ones are Death train, Armor of God, Captain America, and many more.

-It is likewise home to the smallest mammal on this planet that weighs only 2 grams, and it’s called Etruscan shrew.
+It is likewise home to the smallest mammal on this planet that weighs only 2 grams, and it’s called the Etruscan shrew.

 We have an excellent swimmer in Slovenia.
 It goes by the name of Martin Strel.
 He’s the first person that swam from Africa to Europe.
 He’s the first person to swim the entire Mississippi, and he is the first person to swim the whole Donava.